© Crown copyright 2021

-Under the new test and trace system, anybody who has had a specific ‘close contact’ with somebody who tests positive for COVID-19 will be expected to isolate themselves for 14 days, or for 7 days from developing symptoms of COVID-19.
-Broadly, a ‘close contact’ is:
+Under the Test and Trace system, anybody who has had a specific 'close contact' with somebody who tests positive for COVID-19 will be expected to isolate themselves for 14 days, or for 10 days from developing symptoms of COVID-19.
+Broadly, a 'close contact' is:

 - spending 15 minutes or more within 2 metres of an infected person

 - very close specified personal interaction for a shorter period of time

 - someone who has lived within the same household during a period of potential risk transmission